Heritage Crafts

 Techniques

 Freehand modelling of plaster, either in high or low relief.
 Pargeting can be found in a number of finishes and is not restricted to lime plaster, although this is the most common.
+In Essex cement based parget is more common than lime based parget.
 Simple repeating panels can be combed or stamped.

 Lime plaster applied and modelled by hand using plastering tools and a variety of home made implements and tools.
 Specific pargeting tools are not available so home-made versions are the order of the day.
 Repeat decorative patterns may be made with wooden stamps or by scratching or impressing the wet plaster.
 The finest pargeting is hand-modelled bas-relief motifs like coats of arms, fruits, animals, green men etc.